Jonasslv/pangobot/README.md

 # Automatic Functions (Turnable on/off)
 - Send welcome DM message when a member enter the server with useful information.
 (Links and Rules)
-- Reflect Twitter/Github activity in sets chat room.
+- Reflect Twitter activity in sets chat room.
+(Github scrapped since you can easily do a webhook)

 # Command List: